pdmosses/hyperlinked-twins/docs/browsing.md

 !!! note

-    Unfortunately, many files in Spoofax meta-languages contain tab characters.
+    Unfortunately, many files in Spoofax meta-languages contain _tab_ characters.
     It appears that the authors of the files have used various tab-width settings.
     The generated pages currently interpret tab characters as 8 spaces, which may give different alignment from that shown in Spoofax.

 The colours, font-styles, and font-weights should appear the same in the browser as in Spoofax when using a light theme.

-Spoofax automatically inverts the lightness of the colours when Eclipse is using a dark theme;
+Spoofax automatically inverts the lightness of the colours when Eclipse is using a dark theme.
-however, this feature has not yet been implemented on the hyperlinked twins, so the toggle for switching to dark mode is currently omitted.
+This feature has now been implemented on the hyperlinked twins, with a toggle for switching between light and dark mode.